- Read More

 Each of the metatarsal bones are very strong when load is applied in a usual and customary manner.
 But when load is applied in an abrupt or atypical manner, the bone is unable to sustain the load and fractures (breaks).
 The central three metatarsals tend to accept load as a group, while the 5th metatarsal often acts independent of the central 3 metatarsals.
 As a result, it is not unusual to see several fractures of the central three metatarsals at the same time.
 Also, the fifth metatarsal shows fracture patterns that are unique to that one specific bone.

-Crush fractures of the forefoot often include traumatic fractures of the metatarsals.
-Crush fractures have no pattern of injury as previously described in the preceding traumatic fractures.
-Examples of crush fractures would include auto accidents or dropping heavy loads on the forefoot.
+Crush injuries of the forefoot often result in traumatic fractures of the metatarsals.
+Crush injuries have no reliable pattern of metatarsal fracture and result in individually unique fractures.
+Examples of crush injuries that result in metatarsal fractures include auto accidents or dropping heavy loads on the forefoot.

-As mentioned, the 5th metatarsal is unique in that it alone displays a number of fracture patterns not seen in the lesser metatarsals (2-4).
+The 5th metatarsal is unique in that it alone displays a number of fracture patterns not seen in the lesser metatarsals (2-4).
 The most common 5th metatarsal fracture is a spiral oblique fracture of the mid shaft of the metatarsal.
 A recent study found an exceedingly high number of oblique fractures of the 5th metatarsal on Martha’s Vineyard.
 Subsequently, these fractures have recently been called Vineyard fractures.
-An oblique midshaft fracture of the 5th metatarsal occurs as the result of a mechanism much like a sprained ankle.
+An oblique midshaft fracture of the 5th metatarsal occurs in inversion sprains where and abrupt load is delivered to the outside (lateral) foot.
 With the foot slightly adducted (pigeon toed), the body weight is carried over the lateral foot resulting in an unsustainable load applied to the 5th metatarsal.

 Jones fractures are fractures of the 5th metatarsal base that occur more than 1 ½ cm distal to the base but are not considered to be mid shaft.
 Jones fractures are usually transverse and appear on x-ray to be perpendicular to the long axis of the metatarsal.
 Jones fractures also occur by adduction of the foot and rolling the ankle to carry the body weight over the lateral aspect of the foot.